 Organic farming makes an important contribution to many ecological and societal goals.
 These social and ecological achievements (söL) are supposed to be rewarded more than before by political and market-based instruments.
 Though, the direct contribution to social objectives is qualitatively difficult to present, let alone quantify.
 This would, however, be an important prerequisite for transparent remuneration of the services.

-The valorization of social and ecological services in agriculture can be achieved in particular through the cascade 'awareness - appreciation / interest - value creation'.
-According to this understanding, the regiosöl project contributes to the provision of social and ecological services in the value chain 'nutrition of organic agriculture' by
+The valorization of social and ecological performances in agriculture can be achieved in particular through the cascade 'awareness - appreciation / interest - value creation'.
+According to this understanding, the regiosöl project contributes to the provision of social and ecological performances in the value chain 'nutrition of organic agriculture' by

 - making a transparent assessment visible at the regional level,